 John and Aurelia met the few other Jewish people in the area.
 Most of them lived in the more civilized city of Matamoros.
 The couple would cross the border to Matamoros to attend Shabbat services, which were conducted in the parlor of someone's home.
-The crossing would be by ferryboat, which was really a large rowboat.
+The crossing would be by ferryboat, which was really a large by Larry Holtzman rowboat.